D-Sritha-D/Glomeruli_Classification/README.md

 ```
 2. Run each cell in the glomeruli.classification.ipynb notebook

+## Model File
+The trained model is available in the following folder at: [finalModel](https://www.dropbox.com/home/Durga%20Sritha%20Dongla/Glomeruli_Classification_Model)

 ### Running Evaluation
 1. Place all the images you want to evaluate in a new folder and give that folder path in the cell under "7.Evaluation on New dataset"
+2. Ensure you have the model downloaded and stored in a folder named: 'model'

-2. Run the "7.Evaluation on New dataset" cell
+3. Once you have the paths all set, change the paths accordingly in "7.Evaluation on New dataset" and run the cell

-3. Your desired prediction csv file will be stored as 'evaluation.csv'
+4. Your desired prediction csv file will be stored as 'evaluation.csv'

 The script will:
 - Process all images in the folder storing your images
 - Generate 'evaluation.csv' with predictions
 - CSV format: name,ground_truth (where ground_truth is the predicted class)

-## Model File
-The trained model weights are available at: [finalModel (Google Drive Link)]()

 ## Project Insights
 1. **Dataset Challenges**: